aloha666/Java2021/Antra Java.md

 **after-throwing** Run advice after the a method execution only if method exits by throwing an exception.

-**around** Run advice before and after the advised method is invoked.
+**around** Run advice before and after the advised method is invoked. run两次？

+**Around advice** runs "around" a matched method execution.
+It has the opportunity to do work both before and after the method executes, and to determine when, how, and even if, the method actually gets to execute at all.
+Around advice is often used if you need to **share state before and after a method execution** in a thread-safe manner (starting and stopping a timer for example).